CDCgov/rsv-forecast-hub/model-metadata/README.md

-# Model metadata
+# Model Metadata

-This folder contains metadata files for the models submitting to the  COVID-19 Forecast Hub.
+This folder contains metadata files for the models submitting to the RSV Forecast Hub.
 The specification for these files has been adapted to be consistent with [model metadata guidelines in the hubverse documentation](https://hubdocs.readthedocs.io/en/latest/user-guide/model-metadata.html).

 Each model is required to have metadata in [yaml format](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).

-These instructions provide detail about the [data format](#Data-format) as well as [validation](#Data-validation) that you can do prior to a pull request with a metadata file.
+These instructions provide detail about the [data format](#Data-Format) as well as [validation](#Metadata-Validation) that you can do prior to a pull request with a metadata file.

-# Data format
+# Data Format

 This section describes each of the fields (keys) in the YAML document.
 Please order the variables in this order in your YAML metadata file.

-## Required fields
+## Required Fields

 The following metadata fields are mandatory.

 ### `team_name`

 The full name of your team.
 Must be fewer than 50 characters.

 ### `team_abbr`

 An abbreviated (<21 character) name for your team.

 ### `model_name`

 The full name of your model.
 Must be fewer than 50 characters.

 ### `model_abbr`

 An abbreviated (<21 character) name for your model.

 ### `model_contributors`

 A list of all individuals involved in producing the model.
 For each contributor, please provide a name, affiliation, and email address.
 Individually may optionally provide [ORCID](https://orcid.org/) identifiers.

 Use the following YAML syntax

 ```
 model_contributors: [
   {